 The project is working towards identifying a range of models and mechanisms to upskill, retain and share data science talent across sectors – from individuals building careers across sectors to ways of enabling access to data – all to ensure that we have a thriving data science landscape.
-It will conclude in autumn 2018.
+It will conclude in Spring 2019.

 Terms of reference